DARPA-CRITICALMAAS/beak-ta3/README.md

 The container will be removed automatically after stopping.
 To avoid this behaviour, open a terminal and navigate to the root directory of the cloned repository. <br>
-Start the container manually from here:
+Start the container manually from here with:
 ```bash
 docker run -it --name beak-ta3 -p 8888:8888 -v $(pwd):/beak-ta3 beak-ta3:latest /bin/bash
 ```
-The Docker installation uses Poetry and does not have an environment to be activated.
+The Docker installation uses Poetry and does not have an environment to be activated.<br>
-After creating the container, `bash` will be activated.<p>

 The installation is now ready to be attached to your IDE.<p>

 **For VSCode**